ycpcs/cs101-fall2026/success.md

 title: "How to succeed in CS 101"
 ---

 This document explains how to succeed in CS 101.
-Please read this carefully, and refer back to it as you proceed in the course!
+Please read this carefully and refer back to it as you proceed in the course!

 # Why we wrote this